Dear Mom and Dad,

 Please bring me forward.

-I hope you find peace in knowing I’m free, in a way, I never before was.
+I hope you find peace in knowing I’m free in a way, I never was before.

 Up here, there is no addiction.
 There is only love.